There are no hard rules for this sort of thing, but here are some guidelines:

 Also, mandatory: our systems exist within the USA, and as such those systems are bound by US law.

 Can we?
 Technically yes.
 Will we?
 No, never.
 It would violate the trust that our users have in us.
 We have no interest in touching client VMs after they're running.
-We promise to keep your machines running smoothly.
-If you lose access to your VM, that's on you.

 Not now, but email us and we can probably figure something out.